HiddenHarmsHub/comparison-interface/docs/installation.md

 ### Resetting the system

-Once the setup command used above has been run and a databsae has been created it cannot be used again unless the database file is manually deleted.
+Once the setup command used above has been run and a database has been created it cannot be used again unless the database file is manually deleted.

 To reset the database and switch to a different configuration for testing the reset command should be used.
 This is a destructive process as it will delete the current database along with any data in it and also delete any exported files still in the export location.